erik40021/ST_EPN/README.md

 ## General notes
-Raw and processed data used in this study can be downloaded under EGA repository (link coming soon).
+Raw and processed data used in this study can be downloaded under EGA repository (coming soon).

 NMF analysis was mainly based on Gavish et al. 23 (see https://doi.org/10.1038/s41586-023-06130-4 for additional reference).